kieranelby/dapp-test-runner/README.md

 # dapp-test-runner
-Ethereum DApp Test Runner, tool to check Ethereum contracts work as expected.
+Ethereum DApp Test Runner, a tool to check Ethereum contracts work as you expect.

 ## About